 Founded by San Jose State Professors

-In 1970, the Sierra Club engaged four San Jose State University ecology professors, including Dr. H. Thomas Harvey, to assess the impact of Sierra Club wilderness excursions on the habitats of California’s High Sierra and parts of Yosemite National Park.
+In 1970, the Sierra Club engaged four San Jose State University (SJSU) ecology professors, including Dr. H. Thomas Harvey, to assess the impact of Sierra Club wilderness excursions on the habitats of California’s High Sierra and parts of Yosemite National Park.
 It was one of the first studies of its kind in the United States.
 These ecologists went on to found H. T. Harvey & Associates as an outlet to conduct this and other research, as well as to provide consulting services.

 With the passage of a series of environmental laws in the early 1970s, demand for ecological consulting services grew considerably, as did our services and expertise.
 Comprising nearly 20 associates who were professors in their fields, plus field biologists, our firm completed hundreds of projects for government agencies, private companies, and nonprofit organizations, and opened an office in the San Joaquin Valley.
 Our company’s scientific expertise informed California’s approach to impact assessment, mitigation planning, and conservation, an influence that continues today.
+In 1981, Ron Duke began his ecological career as a consultant for Tom Harvey.
+Working with Tom Harvey, Howard Shellhammer, and others, Ron became an expert on the endangered salt marsh harvest mouse and the ecology and restoration of the marsh habitat on which it depends.

-Standard-Setting Projects (1970-1990)
+1970—1989 Standard-Setting Projects

 • Preparing some of the first biological sections of environmental impact reports under the California Environmental Quality Act